vipulnaik/diet-exercise-health/events/2024/2024-07-18-excessive-morning-activity-and-abdominal-pain-in-the-afternoon.md

 On 2024-07-18, I overexerted myself (running 1.7 miles then walking 3.3 miles with only small breaks in between) and delayed eating.
-In the immediately preceding days, I had eaten lentils at a relatively high rate (stating 2024-07-14).
+In the immediately preceding days, I had eaten lentils at a relatively high rate (starting 2024-07-14).
 I ate freshly prepped peas in the delayed meal after returning on 2024-07-18.

 A combination of these factors seems to have triggered abdominal